 Setting Up Secure Automation Workflows with n8n

-I run n8n on my homelab and on a small VPS.
-I treat automation workflows like code that talks to systems.
-If a workflow has access to systems, it needs fences.
-This guide shows practical steps for n8n security, and how I lock down an instance so it stops being a risk.
+I run n8n in my homelab and on a small VPS.
+I treat workflows as code that talks to other systems.
+If a workflow can reach something useful, it needs fences.
+This is the setup I use to keep an n8n instance from becoming a problem.

 Security considerations in n8n configurations